BensonGardner/Resume-Benson-Gardner/README-bg.md

 NEXGT STEPS

+I am trying this: have only a filtered-in class.
+It might override the standard "duty" (or "project") class.
+Then removing it will se tit back.
+If not, I'll create a filtered-out class.
+.duty, .project, etc. can then have .filtered-in, and filtered-out, added.

+but all this has to be an .click --- still working on this -- doesn't seem to be working. review the syntax for that .click() thing.

+And when you click Show All (under Skills) everything has to go to neutral. hm. maybe we should have no duties appear unless they are filtered in. and maybe show all filters everythihg in. and then when you click it it changes to collapse all and then i filters all skills out.

 how to make the skills into the filters.
     it looks like i will be using a data-presentation attribute and then that css thing where you can use any attribute and its value. data-presentation="emphasized" data-presentation="deemphasized" data-presentation="neutral" (Ironically the skills vars I set up are basically gone by the time the HTML is created.??)
 But I think if I include somewhere a js function that I then operate on with other js, i.e. "onClick = filter(%data%)" or whatever that correctg syntax is here exists in one file -- would that be right in the index or helper?? woudl it be aprt of the style?? where do you attach the "onClick" designation to an elemlent?
 And  anyway then in the main js file - which is currently in index but I would like to pull into a separate file I would think unless that's too ambitious -- I would define that filter functinon, .e. "var filter = function(skill) {//code to change class of all work entries and project entries if they have a duty that has that skill in relateddSkills}